 How do I grow white sage?

 You will need to give the white sage plant a lot of space for it to grow and thrive.
 Growing the plant may make it difficult as you need to keep a check on it to make sure it does not grow wild and take over your yard.

 Plant the white sage in full sun to ensure that the leaves are healthy and strong.
 Add mulch around the plant to ensure that there is proper drainage and the soil is moist even when there is no rain.

 Use a well-drained soil which will allow the moisture to reach the roots.
 Water the white sage plant regularly to keep the soil moist, and do not add too much fertilizer as it will require less of it.
 Let the soil dry out between watering.
 Keep the soil acidic so that the plant does not get nutrients or infections.

-Q: How much sage can I get off one plant?
+How much sage can I get off from one plant?

-A: Each plant will have a different amount of sage, however each will be around the same size.
+Each plant will have a different amount of sage.
 You will get approximately 0.2 to 0.30 grams of dried sage per plant, per year.
-If you are using the leaves to make oils, and other products, then you want to dry a smaller amount total.
+If you are using the leaves to make oils, and other products, then you want to dry a smaller amount of sage.
 If you are making a smudge, then you want a larger amount.